tempranova/turtlerp/README.md

 Next Up

-- "RP Mode" like IRP, turning off all frames except chat
 - Allowing custom class text and custom class color
  - This requires some rethinking of how tooltip is sent, as we're nearing 255 char limit (see Class Constants for char limits).
 Do we split the tooltip into parts, like description?
 Or enforce other limits?